Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-09-06-what-the-refusals-cost.md

 | **predicted** | | **6.42** |
 | **measured** | | **6.45** |

-Three hundredths of a megabyte over four terms each rounded to two decimals.
+0.03 MB over four terms each rounded to two decimals.
 That closes.

 ## A constant worth keeping